 HILLE SHEPPARD co-leads Sidley’s global securities and shareholder litigation practice.
-During nearly 25 years at Sidley, Hille has firmly established herself as one of the nation’s top securities litigators and in April 2016, she was named by Law360 as one of the 25 Most Influential Women in Securities Law and was profiled in that publication on July 22, 2016.
-She is the only woman in Illinois to be ranked by Chambers for securities litigation (2019).
+During more than 27 years at Sidley, Hille has firmly established herself as one of the nation’s top securities litigators.
+She is ranked in Band 1 by Chambers USA for securities litigation (2021–2022) and was named by Law360 as one of the 25 Most Influential Women in Securities Law and was profiled in that publication on July 22, 2016.
+Hille was named by BTI Consulting as a 2020 Client Service All-Star and a 2022 All-Star MVP.

-- Co-lead lawyer representing Board of Directors of money transfer company in shareholder derivative litigation in the District of Colorado challenging AML compliance.
+- Defended Board of Directors of money transfer company in shareholder derivative litigation in the District of Colorado challenging AML compliance.
 Dismissal of case affirmed by the Tenth Circuit

-- Lead lawyer representing oncology company and its officers and directors in securities class action filed in state court following company’s IPO.
+- Defended oncology company and its officers and directors in securities class action filed in state court following company’s IPO.
 Case dismissed

-- Lead lawyer representing pharmaceutical companies in RICO class action in the Northern District of Illinois challenging vial sizes.
+- Defended pharmaceutical companies in RICO class action in the Northern District of Illinois challenging vial sizes.
 Case dismissed

-- Co-lead lawyer representing insurance company in RICO class action in the Southern District of Iowa regarding captive reinsurance transactions.
+- Defended insurance company in RICO class action in the Southern District of Iowa regarding captive reinsurance transactions.
 Case dismissed

-- Co-lead lawyer representing credit card company in shareholder derivative litigation in the Northern District of Illinois arising from company’s consent order with regulators.
+- Defended credit card company in shareholder derivative litigation in the Northern District of Illinois arising from company’s consent order with regulators.
 Case dismissed

-- Lead lawyer representing bank in SEC enforcement action in the District of Minnesota; settlement in which bank received money approved by court
+- Represented bank in SEC enforcement action in the District of Minnesota; favorable settlement in which bank received money approved by court

-- Lead lawyer representing former CEO and CFO of coal company in the Eastern District of Missouri in securities litigation stemming from a restatement of earnings.
+- Defended former CEO and CFO of coal company in the Eastern District of Missouri in securities litigation stemming from a restatement of earnings.
 Dismissal of case affirmed by the Eighth Circuit

 - Lead lawyer in multiple securities cases arising from M&A transactions